-■ unless otherwise specified data extracted from RTECS - Register of Toxic Effects of Chemical Substances.
+unless otherwise specified data extracted from RTECS - Register of Toxic Effects of Chemical Substances.

-■ Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
+• Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
 This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
 Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
 RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
-The disorder is characterised by dyspnea, cough and mucus production.
+Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating and mucus production.